 Items To Bring

 1. Bring a logbook to record all of the stamps and locations of the letterboxes you find.
-Generally, a small (5” x 8”) book of white, unruled paper (like this notebook) works best, but it can be any size with any type of paper you like.
+Generally, a small (5” x 8”) book of white, unruled paper (like this notebook) works best, but it can be any size with any paper you like.

-2. You’ll want to carry your own inkpad with you, ideally with a raised surface so you’ll be able to use it with larger stamps you might find in the boxes.
+2. You’ll want to carry your own inkpad with you, ideally with a raised surface, so you’ll be able to use it with larger stamps you might find in the boxes.
 Some letterboxes do not include an inkpad with their logbook, and in colder weather, the inkpad may freeze and become unusable.
 In this case, it’s always best to carry one with you just in case.

 3. Also, carry a pen or marker to take notes on the locations and condition of each letterbox (if the box is broken, water is leaking in, etc.) as well as to sign the box’s logbook.
 It’s always best to report the condition of the letterbox to the owner, especially if the box is deteriorating.